urbit/urbit.org-reloaded/content/breach.md

 ## I’m self-hosted—what do I need to do?

-Simply use the `flagday` tool that we will provide.
+Simply use the `flagday` tool that will be provided.
 It will perform all the relevant actions on your behalf, as well as exporting and reimporting your data.

+`flagday` will become available for use on or before ~2020.12.4.

 If you want to do the work manually, follow these steps:
 1. Download your [keyfile from Bridge](https://urbit.org/using/install/#keyfile).